 Properly storing extra potting soil will significantly decrease the chances of a fungus gnat infestation and mold growth.
-A good storage container will also make it easier to fill microgreen trays, cell trays for garden sets and re-potting house plants.
+A suitable storage container will also make it easier to fill microgreen trays and cell trays for garden sets, and re-potting house plants.

 The best way to store potting soil is to place it immediately into a sturdy, stackable container with a lid that securely fastens but is not air-tight.
 By immediately, we mean as soon as you get home and before you fill a container with soil.

 In this article and video, we will show you how to store potting soil and explain the following: